keleven-uk/pyWeatherApps/README.md

                     pyDataSQLeport - scans the main SQL file and finds the highs and lows.

-usage: main.py [-h] [-l] [-v] [-e] [-b] [-r] [-c] [-V]
+usage: main.py [-h] [-l] [-v] [-e] [-b] [-r] [-c] [-V] [-C] [-m MONTH] [-y YEAR] [infile]

 Builds a main data store out of individual weather data spreadsheets.
 The data store can be either an Excel spreadsheet or a SQLite3 database.
 The type of data store is specified in config.toml.

+positional arguments:
+  infile

 options:
-  -h, --help      show this help message and exit
-  -l, --license   Print the Software License.
+  -h, --help               show this help message and exit -l, --license            Print the Software License.
   -v, --version            Print the version of the application.
   -e, --explorer           Load program working directory into file explorer.
   -b, --build              Build the data - consolidate the spreadsheets.
   -r, --report             Report on the data - finds the highs and lows.
   -c, --create             Creates the SQLite3 database and tables.
+[WARNING WILL DROP TABLES IF EXITS].
   -V, --Verbose            Verbose - print more detail.
+  -C, --Config             Print out the config values.
+  -m MONTH, --month MONTH  Month of data files.
+  -y YEAR, --year YEAR     Year of data files.

- Kevin Scott (C) 2023 :: pyWeatherApp 2023.14
+ Kevin Scott (C) 2023 :: pyWeatherApp V2023.15

 For changes see history.txt